SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/04-Using JupterLab.md

 ```bash
 $ ssh -C -D 8080 username@superpod.smu.edu
 ```
 The C stands for Compression and D stands for Dynamic port-forwarding with SOCKS4/5 to port number 8080.
-Feel free to change the port and remember to set it up in Firefox
+Feel free to change the port and remember to set it up in your browser

 ## 4.3 Setup browser to enable proxy viewing (similar for MacOS/Linux as well)
 ### 4.3.1 Using Firefox as browser: